The-Marcy-Lab-School-Assignments/f24-cc-fluency-00-cc-js-fluency-02/README.md

 4. By the end of Code Challenge, **commit and push your changes up to Github**.
 5. Using the browser, verify that your solution is in your remote repo on Github.

+## Installing dependencies

+1. In the root directory, run the command `npm i`.
+2. Do `npm t` to check if the tests are working!

 ## Description of the Problem
 **Solve the following problems using higher order array methods**